What do reddit users, birds, and ghosts have in common? They all tell stories.

 Lately, here are some of the things that I have been listening to:

-I commissioned Lindsay Leblanc, a dear friend, longtime collaborator and esteemed colleague to write this text.
+I asked Lindsay Leblanc, my dear friend, longtime collaborator and esteemed colleague to write this text.
 Thank you Lindsay. ︎